ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `Reference Transcriptome`: the reference transcriptome used for alignment
 - `Number of Cells`: the number of expected cells
 - `Chemistry`: the 10x kit chemistry version
+- `Cell Ranger Version`: the version of the software to use
+- `Library Features`: this links a sample to its list of features in the [Library Features Spreadsheet].
+The value is `-` if we are not measuring any ADTs or HTOs

 This CSV is a modified version of the simple CSV sample sheet for `mkfastq`, which now includes additional information required to perform multiple jobs within a Processing Run (e.g. multiple `mkfastq` and `count` jobs).
 This CSV will be used to construct both [the sample sheets CSV input for multiple `mkfastq` runs][10X Sample Sheet CSV] and [the libraries CSVs for multiple `count` runs][10X Libraries CSV].
 The `Reference Transcriptome` and `Number of Cells` columns will be used to construct additional arguments for `cellranger count`.
 Additionally, the `Index Name` value will be used for GEX libraries, while the `Index Oligo` value will be used for Custom libraries (ADT/HTO).